The HHH Record

 Training data policy reversed

 Previously: consumer conversations not used for training, deleted within 30 days.
 New policy: training on by default, opt-out toggle pre-set to "On," data retention extended to 5 years.
 Consent flow designed with prominent "Accept" button and smaller toggle underneath.
 Enterprise/API users excluded.
+This directly invalidates the CSM rating.

 PRIVACY REVERSAL